FullByte/FullByte.github.io/docs/about/life/goals.md

 - Choose a solution to implement
 - Implement the solution

+## The power necessary to live happily (Ikigai)

+The concept of Ikigai suggests living a life focused on personal satisfaction and societal contribution without a direct focus on financial gain or professional achievement.

+Trust that success will be a byproduct of the meaning you find in daily experiences.

+Follow these principles:

+- Derive meaning from daily experiences and interactions, and remain curious about the world and oneself.
+(Pursuing a singular passion will not bring purpose to life)
+- Embrace the journey of lifelong learning, appreciating the process of starting anew, making mistakes, and growing beyond comfort zones without the pressure of being an expert.
+- Financial goals should not overshadow the pursuit of a meaningful life, advocating for financial comfort but recognizing wealth as a secondary outcome of living purposefully.
+- Make a positive impact within your immediate circle and community, fostering meaningful connections and personal contributions to effect change.

 ### Give 100%

 Never give 110%, that's just selling out... just divide your 100% in: